 Not all Methodist practices included this revivalistic streak: there were plenty of downtown First churches with more formal liturgy, and to an extent there were some class delineations – though camp meetings and revivals were never restricted to blue collar folks, and the towering downtown First churches themselves had their roots somewhere in early circuit rider preaching.
 But most Wesleyan Methodist denominations have links to some kind of regional campground, even if it’s used mostly for the kids and youth.

-In the photographs I have seen, in the histories related, sadly many of these twentieth century camp meetings or revival series seem quite monochromatic: black churches and white churches held their own events.
+In the photographs I have seen, in the histories related, sadly many of these twentieth-century camp meetings or revival series seem quite monochromatic: Black churches and White churches held their own events.
 (In the first half of the 1900’s Black Americans still had to travel with reference to the Green Book, a small travel guide noting which towns were safe to drive through, which hotels and restaurants served Blacks, and so on.
 You couldn’t just get in your car and go: that could leave you stranded, or hungry, or worse.
 If anyone has records, photos or reminiscences of integrated revival meetings or camp meetings, be sure to let me know.)
-It wasn’t just white Methodists who enjoyed camp meeting: denominations like A.M.E.
+It wasn’t just White Methodists who enjoyed camp meeting: denominations like A.M.E.
 Zion have a long tradition of camp meetings.
 Bishop W. Darin Moore notes in The Sound of Revival,

 From the numerous renowned preachers of the Methodist movement including John Wesley, George Whitfield, Francis Asbury, and William E. Sangster, to Zion’s own array of preaching giants, such as but not limited to James Varick, James Walker Hood, Joseph Charles Price, Benjamin G. Shaw, Alfred G. Dunston, and Clinton R. Coleman, preaching has been the heart and soul of personal transformation, as well as community and church renewal.
-However, in the midst of a contemporary audience that is confounded by a cacophony of voices that divide, diminish, and distort, too often the noise from the pulpit today is little more than a weak echo of the bankrupt culture.

 Recently as we packed to travel to a rural camp meeting – my husband’s great-grandfather helped found it – I mused about whether conferences have effectively taken place of most revival series or camp meetings.
 On the one hand, conferences could be seen as the Yuppie’s ordo salutis: name tags, name-brand coffee, name recognition speakers.
 On the other hand, some revival series and camp meetings remain, continuing to attract various age groups and sometimes exhibiting slow but steady growth in more diverse demographics.